Flat-billed kingfisher

 The flat-billed kingfisher (Todiramphus recurvirostris) is a species of bird in the family Alcedinidae.
 It is endemic to Samoa.

 Distribution

 Flat-billed kingfishers are found on the islands of Upolu and Savai'i in lowland and coastal areas.
-They were found not found in upland forests above 1,200m, most likely because food items become increasingly scarce with increased elevation.
+They were not found in upland forests above 1,200m, most likely because food items become increasingly scarce with increased elevation.

+Description

+The flat-billed kingfisher is a compact bird characterized by a comparatively short, shallow, and wide bill.
+It features deep blue wings, a greenish-blue back, and a blue cap.
+A distinct buffy-white patch is located in front of the eye, which narrows above it to form an eyebrow.
+Its underparts exhibit a cinnamon wash.The species produces a vocalization consisting of a series of short, sharp "kik" notes.

+Lifespan

+In the wild, the flat-billed kingfisher has a typical lifespan of approximately 6 to 10 years.
+This lifespan is comparable to related small-to-medium alcedinid species, such as the common kingfisher (Alcedo atthis), which typically lives between 7 and 10 years.
+In contrast, larger family members like the laughing kookaburra (Dacelo novaeguineae) can exceed 15 years of age.

 Ecology

 Like other species of kingfishers, the flat-billed kingfisher eats a variety of different food sources.
 However, they appear to be somewhat reliant on large insects and reptiles as part of their diet.